Blubberboy333/PerWorldProtect/README.md

 # PerWorldProtect
 Stop players from editing certain worlds.
-This plugi is not finished yet
+This plugin has not been tested.